:::

 Our services

-- Adoption information inquiry, searching and reunion services
+Adoption information inquiry, search and reunion services

-In situation when biological family (custodian) or adoptive family passes away or is of unknown whereabouts and there is no written approval from biological family (custodian) or adoptive family, Adoption Information Management Committee will evaluate and decide whether applicant can have access to adoption information.
+When the biological family (custodian) or adoptive family passed away or is of unknown whereabouts and there is no written approval from the biological family (custodian) or the adoptive family, Adoption Information Management Committee will evaluate and decide whether to release the adoption information. - Searching and reunion services:

-In situation where the special background of biological family (custodian) may pose challenge to those who seek reunion, the Center will actively provide referral service to applicants.
-The applicants may be referred to professionals for adoption or legal consultation. - Advocacy of adoption issues
+In situations where some special background of the biological family (custodian) may pose a significant impact on those who seek reunion, the Center provides referral services such as adoption counseling or legal consultation.